Who We are

 and the Near Westside

 The Near Westside Initiative (NWSI) is committed to combining the power of art, technology and innovation with neighborhood values and culture to revitalize the SALT District of Syracuse's Near Westside.
-NWSI is a not-for-profit organization that leverages the resources of Syracuse University, the state, the city, private foundations, businesses, not-for-profit corporations, and neighborhood residents to achieve its goals.
+NWSI is a not-for-profit organization operated out of the Office of Community Engagement and Economic Development at Syracuse University that leverages the resources of SU, the state, the city, private foundations, businesses, not-for-profit corporations, and neighborhood residents to achieve its goals.

 Branding itself as a distinct "neighborhood within a neighborhood" the SALT District of Syracuse's the Near Westside neighborhood has adopted a colorful logo and brand identity of "Syracuse.
 Arts.
 Life.
 Technology."
 The acronynm SALT is a reference to the salt production industry that helped put Syracuse in the map and led to the nickname "the Salt City."
 Within this neighborhood, the premise that art and culture can unite to create a revitalized community is being tested and is proving to be true.
 Scroll down to read more about how NWSI is investing in the community.